SAE Institute: SAE Creative Media Institute / University College

-SAE Creative Media Institute became a University College on the 22 December 2023.
-The Tertiary Education Quality and Standards Agency’s (TEQSA’s) University College category is reserved for the highest performing Institutes of Higher Education.
-This decision places SAE in an elite group of just seven University Colleges in Australia – and the only one delivering creative media education nationally.
+SAE University College offers programs in Animation, Audio, Creative Industries, Design, Film, Games, and Music.

+On 16 December 2020, the Tertiary Education Quality and Standards Agency (TEQSA) authorised the SAE Creative Media Institute to self-accredit courses in Performing Arts, Visual Arts, Graphic and Design Studies, Communication and Media Studies, Other Creative Arts, and Computer Science.

+On 22 December 2023, SAE Creative Media Institute became registered with the Tertiary Education Quality and Standards Agency (TEQSA) as a University College.
+It has partial Self Accrediting Authority to self-accredit its courses in specific fields.
+Some of its courses are accredited by TEQSA, while others are self-accredited only.

+SAE Creative Media Institute was first registered as a Registered Training Organisation by the Australian Skills Quality Authority on 20 September 2001.
+However, its registration expired on 30 June 2024.

 Energy Groove Radio

 Energy Groove Radio is a digital commercial-style radio network.
 It is a network of eight Contemporary Hit Radio (CHR)/Top 40 Stations playing a mix of live and pre-recorded programming.

-Energy Groove Radio showcases local and international shows, produced by a mix of DJs, presenters, and SAE students.

 Freddy El Turk launched Energy Groove Radio in 2009, broadcasting from Sydney, Australia.
 Since partnering with SAE in 2011, Energy Groove Radio has grown from a single digital radio service - based in Australia at the SAE Sydney campus - to a network of seven stations located across the UK, France, Italy, Germany, US and Spain.

-In 2012 Energy Groove and Emirates Airlines entered a collaboration which now sees Emirates Airlines play Energy Groove Radio across its entire fleet.
+In 2012 Energy Groove and the airline Emirates entered a collaboration which now sees Emirates play Energy Groove Radio across its entire fleet.